 XVI.
 Questions and Answers on Dissecting the Essence of Paul

-Question 3: Even if Brother Paul’s words are not God’s words, yet after being called by God, he spread the gospel and endured suffering for the Lord for the rest of his life.
+Question 3: Even if Paul’s words are not God’s words, yet after being called by God, he spread the gospel and endured suffering for the Lord for the rest of his life.
 He traveled so far and worked so hard to establish the churches.
 He paid such a heavy price.
 His contributions to the church are as plain as the eye can see.
 His faith in the Lord and the way he suffered for the Lord are an example for all Christians.
 Do you not accept these facts?

 from the movie script of Stinging Memories